micro-os-plus/micro-test-plus-xpack/README.md

 [Actions](https://github.com/micro-os-plus/micro-test-plus-xpack/actions/)
 on each push.

-The test platforms are GNU/Linux, macOS and Windows, the tests are compiled with GCC, clang and arm-none-eabi-gcc and run natively or via QEMU.
+The test platforms are GNU/Linux, macOS and Windows; native tests are compiled with GCC and clang; tests for embedded platforms are compiled with arm-none-eabi-gcc and run via QEMU.

 There are two set of tests, one that runs on every push, with a limited number of tests, and a set that is triggered manually,